Updated: Apr 7

 Essentially, this means we abide by the same food safety standards followed by companies manufacturing food for human consumption.
 We are not cutting any corners, and in fact, conduct more regular testing and take more measures to control pathogens because our products are intended to be consumed raw.

-- We use probiotics and bacteriophages, nature’s way of controlling pathogens, in some of our meals.
+We use probiotics and bacteriophages, nature’s way of controlling pathogens, where appropriate .
 The species-specific probiotics in our meals produce substances that inhibit the growth of pathogens, such as C. Perfringens, S. Typhimurium, and Enteropathogenic E. Coli.
-Our bacteriophages come from the Netherlands and are USDA and FDA GRAS approved for use to target and kill Salmonella.
+Our bacteriophages originate from the Netherlands and are CFIA, USDA and FDA GRAS approved for use to target and kill Salmonella and E Coli 0157:H7.
 For more information, see this great video on The Bacteriophage

-- Every batch is tested for indicator organisms—Enterobacteriaceae Count Plate count for poultry meals and E. Coli/Coliform Count Plate for all other meals.
+Every batch is tested for indicator organisms—Enterobacteriaceae Count Plate for poultry meals and E. Coli/Coliform Count Plate for all other proteins.

 Yes, we use SAI Global as our external auditor to verify our adherence to HACCP on an annual basis.
 Our team just scored 96.61% on our most recent audit on May 7, 2020.
 I am proud to give a shout out to our amazing team for their ongoing commitment to food safety.
 Although we were in the middle of dealing with COVID-19 and many other food companies were cancelling their audits, our team courageously chose to go ahead with our scheduled audit, deeming “food safety” to be an essential part of our business.